talktogproject/ethicsteacher/endto-after.md

 ## Storing, Analyzing, and Archiving Your Data

+### Having a research data management plan

+Some grant and ethics applications require a research data management plan, or a xxxx.
+Even if your institution or funding agency does not require one, it is also a good idea

+### Data storage

+### Data privacy

+The GDPR laws applicable in the UK and Europe are specific about

+- Data controller vs. xxx

+- Personal and sensitive information

+### Data breaches

 ## NEXT: [Take the Section II Quiz on Qualtrics](https://oxfordeducation.eu.qualtrics.com/jfe/form/SV_bPHRKTydLSyDzRH)
 ### [Click to view the Course Navigation page](toc.md)